 - (1) Pro forma basic and diluted net loss per share is computed by dividing pro forma net loss by pro forma weighted-average common shares outstanding.
-Pro forma net loss is computed by decreasing net loss by \$15,959 and \$3,984 of interest expense, for the year ended December 31, 2020 and three months ended March 31, 2021 respectively, that would not have been incurred if the offering had occurred on January 1, 2020.
-In addition, pro forma net loss is adjusted for equity-based compensation costs of \$38,769 and \$6,856, for the year ended December 31, 2020 and three months ended March 31, 2021, respectively, related to the IPO Grants, Top-Up Grants and existing time-based service options that are being amended and restated in connection with this offering.
-The tax impact of these pro forma adjustments resulted in an additional income tax benefit of \$5,679 for the year ended December 31, 2020 and income tax expense of \$1,202 for the three months ended March 31, 2021.
-Pro forma weighted average common shares outstanding is computed by increasing the weighted average common shares outstanding by 15,000,000, which represents the \$217.8 million in outstanding borrowings described in "Use of Proceeds" being repaid with the proceeds of this offering assuming an initial public offering price of \$16.00 per share.
+For the year ended December 31, 2020, pro forma net loss is computed by decreasing net loss by \$ of interest expense, net of tax, that would not have been incurred if the offering had occurred on January 1, 2020.
+In addition, pro forma net loss is adjusted for equity-based compensation costs related to the time-based service options.
+Pro forma weighted average common shares outstanding is computed by increasing the weighted average common shares outstanding by , which represents the \$ million in outstanding borrowings described in "Use of Proceeds" being repaid with the proceeds of this offering divided by the public offering price per share.
 This pro forma data is presented for informational purposes only and does not purport to represent what our net loss or net loss per share actually would have been had the offering and use of proceeds therefrom occurred on January 1, 2020 or to project our net loss or net loss per share for any future period. - (2) For a definition of Adjusted EBITDA and a reconciliation of Adjusted EBITDA to net loss the most directly comparable measure calculated and presented in accordance with GAAP, see "-Selected Consolidated Financial Data-Non-GAAP Financial Measures." - (3) For a definition of Adjusted EBITDA margin and a reconciliation of Adjusted EBITDA margin to net loss margin the most directly comparable measure calculated and presented in accordance with GAAP, see "Selected Consolidated Financial Data -Non-GAAP Financial Measures." - (4) For a definition of net revenue retention, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Business Metrics-Key Performance Indicators-Net-Revenue Retention." - (5) For a definition of total advertising customers, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -Key Business Metrics-Key Performance Indicators-Total Advertising Customers." - (6) For a definition of total number of large advertising customers, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Business Metrics-Key Performance Indicators-Total Number of Large Advertising Customers."

-March 31, 2021
+December December 31, 2020

 (in thousands) Actual Pro Forma as Adjusted(1) (2)

 Consolidated Balance Sheet Data (at end of period):

-Cash and cash equivalents \$ 50,751 \$ 50,751
+Cash and cash equivalents \$ 51,734 \$

-Total assets \$ 838,529 \$ 836,344
+Total assets \$ 849,579 \$

-Working capital \$ 93,104 \$ 92,538
+Working capital \$ 89,115 \$

-Long-term debt \$ 351,780 \$ 136,332
+Long-term debt \$ 351,071 \$

-Accumulated deficit \$(130,322) \$ (178,845)
+Accumulated deficit \$(126,761) \$

-Total liabilities and members'/shareholders' equity \$ 838,529 \$ 836,344
+Total liabilities and members' equity \$ 849,579 \$